mariadb-corporation/MaxScale/Documentation/Protocols/Mongo.md

    * In projections that _explicitly_ excludes fields, the `_id` field is the only field that can be explicitly include; however, the `_id` field is included by default.

-*NOTE* Currently `_id` is the only field that can be excluded, and _only_ if other fields are exlicitly included.
+*NOTE* Currently `_id` is the only field that can be excluded, and _only_ if other fields are explicitly included.
 *NOTE* Currently exclusion of other fields but `_id` is currently not supported.

 ### Insert - https://docs.mongodb.com/manual/reference/command/insert